Bestelltes Bild

 Erhaltungszustand und Restaurierungen

-The latticework is preserved in its original condition and shows only a few cracks and some superficial losses around the edges and in the centre.
+The window is preserved in its original frame.
+The latticework shows only a few cracks and some superficial losses around the edges and in the centre.
 One large crack runs diagonally through the middle of the panel (see Hamadene/Vuillermoz, SNOA 135, p.
 5).
-The surfaces of the latticework show dust deposits, but no signs of weathering.
+The surfaces of the latticework are dusty but do not show any clear signs of weathering.

 The window was restored in 2018.
 Loose pieces of glass were reattached.
 Missing pieces were replaced with new glass; the new pieces are incised with the date ‘2018’.
 A pure white plaster has been used for fixing the glass on the back of the panel; remains of the old embedding layer remain in the unrestored areas (see Hamadene/Vuillermoz, SNOA 135, pp. 2–3).